Robert Sullivan is a self-published author, blogger, social media manager, and more.

 Learning the best ways to save money can be better than making it, provided you save enough.
 That's why I'm offering 33 tips for cutting costs in the kitchen, around the house, on the go, and when you're out shopping.

 In the Kitchen

-Dry goods don’t last forever, and the main reason is because they absorb moisture from the air.
+Dry goods don’t last forever, and the main reason is that they absorb moisture from the air.
 Buying a couple of airtight containers can keep your flour good for a lot longer.
-Also it’s pretty nice when you go to get sugar and it’s not a clumpy mess.
+Also, it’s pretty nice when you go to get sugar, and it’s not a clumpy mess.

 30. Get meat from a ranch, and pay a butcher to do his thing.

 Speaking of farms, talk to some local ranches if you want to save some serious cash on meat.
-You can buy a half a cow, have it professionally butchered and save sometimes over a dollar a pound for the same exact meat.
+You can buy half a cow, have it professionally butchered, and sometimes save over a dollar a pound for the same exact meat.

-These little babies make produce last twice as long in the fridge.
-Buy them, reuses them, save lots of money, it’s that easy.
+These bags make produce last twice as long in the fridge.
+Buy them, reuse them, and save lots of money; it’s that easy.

-This might not be the best idea if you are impulsive, but if you have a handle on it then when you see a sale that is particularly valuable, and you know the product won’t expire (think toilet paper) then having 60 extra dollars on you can save a ton of money in the long run.
+This might not be the best idea if you are impulsive, but if you have a handle on it, then when you see a particularly valuable sale, and you know the product won’t expire (think toilet paper), then having 60 extra dollars on you can save a ton of money in the long run.

-There are tons of reason why a grocery store may discount an item, and manager’s specials are usually a great buy.
-Which is why you should keep an eye out while you are shopping.
+There are tons of reasons why a grocery store may discount an item, and manager’s specials are usually a great buy.
+This is why you should keep an eye out while you are shopping.

 Around the House